-The merger of Mobilink and Warid is finally on its way to a single entity.
-Both the telecom companies have obtained necessary approvals from various regulators in the country who mattered the most in this process.
+The merger of Mobilink and Warid is finally on its way to forming a single entity.
+Both the telecom companies have obtained the necessary approvals from various regulators in the country who mattered the most in this process.
 The merger is not only bringing good news for the subscribers who will be able to enjoy the benefits of a larger platform but also it is a lucky omen for Deputy CEO and CCO of the company – Aamir Ibrahim – who has gained more powers while excelling further to the seat of CEO of the organization.

-The gentleman has replaced Jeffrey Hedberg (Former chief executive officer of Mobilink) and, interestingly, he will lead Mobilink as well as Warid as a joint CEO.
+The gentleman has replaced Jeffrey Hedberg (Former chief executive officer of Mobilink) and interestingly, he will lead Mobilink as well as Warid as a joint CEO.

 Jeffrey is reportedly planning to set off for Boston to be with his family.

 A company official commented that the departing CEO had performed what he was assigned before he took over the top office at Mobilink.
 “During his tenure, he worked on cost reduction, change of culture, integration of various processes and elevation of work ethics.” the official stated.

 After the approval process, the company has undergone a phase of amalgamation with Warid Telecom.
 The process may exceed a period of one and a half years, depending upon the technical challenges ahead.